Shape-memory polymer: Thermodynamics of the shape-memory effect

 In the amorphous state, polymer chains assume a completely random distribution within the matrix.
 W represents the probability of a strongly coiled conformation, which is the conformation with maximum entropy, and is the most likely state for an amorphous linear polymer chain.
-This relationship is represented mathematically by Boltzmann's entropy formula S = k ln W, where S is the entropy and k is Boltzmann's constant.
+This relationship is represented mathematically by Boltzmann's entropy formula S = k ln W, where S is the entropy and k is the Boltzmann constant.

 In the transition from the glassy state to a rubber-elastic state by thermal activation, the rotations around segment bonds become increasingly unimpeded.
 This allows chains to assume other possibly, energetically equivalent conformations with a small amount of disentangling.
 As a result, the majority of SMPs will form compact, random coils because this conformation is entropically favored over a stretched conformation.

 Polymers in this elastic state with number average molecular weight greater than 20,000 stretch in the direction of an applied external force.
 If the force is applied for a short time, the entanglement of polymer chains with their neighbors will prevent large movement of the chain and the sample recovers its original conformation upon removal of the force.
 If the force is applied for a longer period of time, however, a relaxation process takes place whereby a plastic, irreversible deformation of the sample takes place due to the slipping and disentangling of the polymer chains.

 To prevent the slipping and flow of polymer chains, cross-linking can be used, both chemical and physical.